jasonccox/git-personal/README.md

 # git-personal

 A Docker image for a simple, single-user Git server.
-Available on [GitHub](https://github.com/jasonccox/git-personal) or as a [pre-built image on Docker Hub](https://hub.docker.com/r/jasonccox/git-personal).
+Also available as a [pre-built image on Docker Hub](https://hub.docker.com/r/jasonccox/git-personal).

 - Built-in commands to create, list, and delete repos
 - Support for mirroring repos to other Git servers